-Located at the border of Washington and Oregon, it was a Hudson Bay Company trading post from 1829-1846.
+Fort Vancouver, located at the border of Washington and Oregon, was a Hudson Bay Company trading post from 1829 to 1846.
 Established by the U.S. Army as Columbia Barracks in 1849, it was renamed Fort Vancouver in 1853, and officially designated Vancouver Barracks in 1879.
-In the 1860's, it served as headquarters for the District of Oregon, re-designated the Department of the Columbia in 1865.
+In the 1860s, it served as headquarters for the District of Oregon, re-designated the Department of the Columbia in 1865.

 The collection includes portfolio containing printed and holographic items related primarily to the 4th Infantry based at Fort Vancouver.
 The earliest material consists of nine monthly post returns from 1854, signed by the commanding officer, Lt.
 Col. Benjamin Louis Eulalie de Bonneville.
 These post returns list officers by name; enlisted men by count; civil employees, their duties, and rate of pay; official communications received; also the names of anyone sick or in confinement for desertion.